 There are additional features you can add to the DIY faux fireplace to make it specific to your space, whether you prefer to have extra shelves or you want a large fireplace mantel.
 Consider purchasing two bookcases to add to each side, which can create a uniform look offering additional storage space.

 How to decorate an electric fireplace enclosure

 Once you’ve completed your DIY electric fireplace, you can start planning how you want to decorate it to ensure it blends in seamlessly with the surroundings to ensure you love it.
 The way that you style it also determines how much attention it attracts.

-Take advantage of the fireplace mantle when it comes to styling the fireplace build.
-You can add candlestick holders, dried flowers, and an oversized mirror to make it visually appealing.
-The bookcase or bookshelves that are attached will also provide a place for storing some of your favorite novels.
+Take advantage of the fireplace mantel when styling the fireplace build.
+To make it visually appealing, you can add candlestick holders, dried flowers, and an oversized mirror.
+The attached bookcase or bookshelves will also provide a place to store some of your favorite novels.

-There are also many items you can add in front of the feature on the ground, which includes a woven basket with a blanket or a pouf.
+You can also add many items in front of the feature on thee ground, including a woven basket with a blanket or a pouf.
 Compared to a gas fireplace, the glass doors on electric fireplaces don’t get hot to the touch, which means you can place more items close to the fireplace.
 You also don’t have to worry about embers flying out and making items catch on fire.
-This can provide you with more flexibility with how you style the product and make it contribute to your home decor.
+This will give you with more flexibility with how you style the product and make it contribute to your home décor.
 Watching a tutorial can provide you with more ideas on how to style the item.